vovapolu/ensime.github.io/learning_scala.md

 ## Learn

-Sorry, we lied.
-This page hasn't been written yet.
+We strongly recommend reading [Programming in Scala (Odersky/Spoon/Venners)](http://www.artima.com/shop/programming_in_scala_3ed) to learn the language, followed by [Functional Programming in Scala by Chiusano/Bjarnason](https://www.manning.com/books/functional-programming-in-scala), aka "the red book".

+## Exercises

 If a volunteer would like to pad out the following, that'd be great:

-3. checkout a basic tutorial project (maybe 99 problems, or 47 degrees)
+1. checkout a basic tutorial project (maybe 99 problems, or 47 degrees)
-4. point to specific parts of the sbt / editor installation guides, but come back here
-5. start sbt and cheatsheet of basic commands
+2. start sbt and cheatsheet of basic commands
-6. hello world in the editor without ensime
+3. hello world in the editor without ensime
-7. start ensime server
+4. start ensime server
-8. learning resources: odersky/venners, scalanator, coursera
+5. learning resources: scalanator, coursera
-9. reminder to read the documentation properly